rphl-a/linkednotes/content/01 - By Profession/PH LECPA/LECPA06 - TAX/TAX-01 - Principles of Taxation - Synthesis.md

 | Persons affected                      | Community of class of individuals                   | Community or class of individuals                                                           | Operates on the owner of the property                                              |
 | Purpose                               | Revenue and support of the government               | Protection of well-being of the people                                                      | Property is taken for public use                                                   |
 | Effect of transfer of property rights | Money paid as taxes becomes part of the public fund | There is no transfer of title, at most there is restraint on the injurious use of property. | There is transfer of right to property whether it be of ownership or lesser right. |

 We have the first table, which is very self-explanatory.

 | Characteristic          | Taxation                                         | Police Power                                                        | Eminent Domain                                                                        |
 | ----------------------- | ------------------------------------------------ | ------------------------------------------------------------------- | ------------------------------------------------------------------------------------- |
 | Necessity of Delegation | Delegation is not necessary since it is inherent | There must be delegation before local governments could exercise it | There must be due delegation before local government or private party may exercise it |

 The second table provides for how these powers may be delegated by the government, usually the highest one (in the case of the Philippines, the National Government) to the Local Government Units.
 Note that for both police and eminent domain powers, it must be delegated to the proper entities before its exercise may be effected.
-This is a restriction provided under the Philippine Constitution.’
+This is a restriction provided under the Philippine Constitution.

 Also read: [[./Hierarchy of Laws|Hierarchy of Laws]]